Can samurai armor stop bullet

 十匁筒 Image source

-In response to this situation, on the one hand, Japan actively introduced thicker Nanban-do (European plate armor breastplate), its thickness of more than 2.5 mm is enough to withstand the shooting of 3-monme and 6-monme hinawajū, in fact, at that time the Japanese also mentioned that “except for Nanban-do (a type of samurai armor Dou), other armors will be penetrated by firearms”, on the other hand, Japanese armorers also adopted a simple method of thickening, such as the black lacquer five-piece armor of Date Masamune, the thickness of its breastplate is as much as 4 mm.
+In response to this situation, Japan actively introduced thicker Nanban-do (European plate armor breastplate), its thickness of more than 2.5 mm is enough to withstand the shooting of 3-monme and 6-monme hinawajū, in fact, at that time the Japanese also mentioned that “except for Nanban-do (a type of samurai armor Dou), other armors will be penetrated by firearms”.
+Additionally, Japanese armorers also adopted a simple method of thickening, such as the black lacquer five-piece armor of Date Masamune, the thickness of its breastplate is as much as 4 mm.

 nanban armor